The debate about selling or holding an apartment is a Heavy Weight Title Fight between traditional rivals your “Head” and your “Heart”.

 With the diplomacy skills of Kofi Annan the referee congratulates each of them on the struggle so far and relays a few important truths.

-- The economy has taken a big hit as have major drivers to the apartment market like population growth and the appetite for foreign investment to Australia.
+The economy has taken a hit as have major drivers to the apartment market like population growth and the appetite remains for foreign investment to Australia.

-Round 3 and with words of wisdom front of mind they stroll to the centre of the ring and after a quick discussion turn to the referee to declare the battle is resolved.
-“Heart” and “Brain” have decided they don’t need to sell right now and will hold for the time being.
+Round 3… With words of wisdom front of mind they stroll to the centre of the ring and after a quick discussion turn to the referee to declare the battle is resolved.
+“Heart” and “Head” have decided they don’t have to sell right now and will hold for the time being and review again in 12 months.

 Metaphors aside the apartment market remains reasonably solid and there are many buyers out looking.
-First home-buyers are out in force and the biggest issue right now is a crises of confidence in job security and economic activity.
+First home-buyers are out in force and the biggest issue right now is getting everyone vaccinated so we can get out of lockdown and the economy moving again.

-Most economic forecasters agree the various government economic stimulus packages will drive a sharp recovery in the final quarter of 2020 and through 2021.
+Most economic forecasters agree the various government economic stimulus packages will drive a sharp recovery through 2022, 2023.